ferdon-inc/styleguide/lokahi/index.md

 #### Deployment Plans

-Lokahi design is at the logital layer.
-Deployment plans allow the same logital design to be deployed to various blockchain technologies, IoT devices and web servers.
+Lokahi design is at the logical layer.
+Deployment plans allow the same logical design to be deployed to various blockchain technologies, IoT devices and web servers.
 This means that the same design could be deployed across several systems running different hardware, or different flavors of blockchain or instance.
 Technology changes down the road are painless and often only require a redeployment.

 #### Immutable Deployments and Hardware Pinning IoT and Blockchain